Devil's Throat at Punta Sur: Overview

 The Devil's Throat is considered a "must dive" experience by scuba divers visiting Cozumel.
 Yet, due to the depth and the fact that it is a cave, it is considered an advanced dive and can be dangerous to inexperienced divers as decompression stops may be necessary if progress through the cave is slow.
 If divers keep moving and do not stop during the dive, decompression stops are not normally needed; standard ascent rates and safety stops are sufficient for a safe ascent.

 The name "Devil's Throat" specifically refers to a narrow tunnel dropping through the red coral reef structure at around 45 degree, from about 100 ft to 125 ft.
 However, the entire formation, part of the Punta Sur (Southern point) area, is also commonly referred to as The Devil's Throat.

-The formation includes an underwater cave referred to as Catedral (the Cathedral), which was known for its unusual cross-shaped sponge formation in the ceiling of the cave, with a shaft of light from one of the tunnels backlighting the sponge cross.
+The formation includes an underwater cave referred to as Catedral (the Cathedral), which was known for its unusual crucifix-shaped sponge formation in the ceiling of the cave, with a shaft of light from one of the tunnels backlighting the sponge cross.
 Hurricane Wilma inflicted damage on portions of the Cozumel reef system, and the sponge was lost to that storm.